jensen/moresql-notes/README.md

 WHERE students.id = 159;
 ```

 I could see both of these queries being useful.
-If you are an educator trying to determine which students are behind, then a view of all the students makes sense.
+If you are an educator trying to determine which students are behind on their assignments, then a view of all the students makes sense.
 This query likely wouldn't be run often so the speed is of less concern.

 The second query also returns the students id and name which is useful for the first query.
 I would likely revert to using the query from Scenario Seven to achieve the same goal.
 We really just need a list of incomplete assignments and we already know which student we are targeting.

 ## Final Thoughts

 Learning this language in a single day is overwhelming.
 My recommendation is to not worry about the speed of your queries during this week.
 Learn the language and focus on understanding how to compose queries with the different clauses.

 Once you have learned the language any discussion on performance will make more sense.
 There are many ways to compose a query to get the same results.
 Some are faster than others.